Differential forms on orbifolds with corners: Orbifolds with corners

 Let $F,G: \X \to \Y$ be two smooth functors.
 A natural transformation $\alpha: F \Rightarrow G$ is called \textbf{smooth} if the underlying map $\alpha : X_0 \to Y_1$ is smooth.
 We denote by \EPG{} the 2-category of \'etale proper groupoids with corners, with morphisms given by smooth functors and 2-morphisms given by smooth natural transformations.
 Observe that all $2$-morphisms are in fact isomorphisms.

 To an \'etale proper groupoid with corners $\X,$ we associate the topological space $|\X|,$ which is the set of isomorphism classes of objects equipped with the quotient topology induced from~$X_0.$ It follows from the properness of $\X$ that $|\X|$ is Hausdorff; see Lemma~\ref{lm:quothaus} below.
-We say that a smooth functor of \'etale proper groupoids with corners $F : \X \to \Y$ is \textbf{proper} if the induced map $|F| : |\X| \to |\Y|$ is proper.
-In particular, we say that $\X$ is \textbf{compact} if $|\X|$ is compact.
-In the examples above,
+To a smooth functor of \'etale proper groupoids with corners $F : \X \to \Y,$ we associate the induced continuous map of isomorphism classes $|F| : |\X| \to |\Y|.$ In Examples \ref{ex:mwc}-\ref{ex:Ff} above,